 - You can manage your AWS resources and play with different tools to increase productivity, and it all goes on without leaving your web browser.

 - There is no need to manage any additive credentials for the shell.
 One can browse the shell just by AWS Management Console.

 - Since the user gets the fully managed environment owning pre-installed and updated tools, there is no need to worry about the updation of tools.

-- CloudShell provides with 1GB of storage, as per region and that is too at no extra charges.
+- CloudShell provides 1GB of storage, as per region and that is too at no extra charges.
 The only thing which costs is AWS resources, and one can use CloudShell with no additive cost.